hongyuanlei/aws-architecture/aws-vpc.md

 - The VPG is the AWS end of the VPN tunnel.
 - The CGW is a hardware or software application on the customer’s side of the VPN tunnel.
 - You must initiate the VPN tunnel from the CGW to the VPG.
-- VPGs support both dynamic routing with BGP and static routing.
+- VPGs support both dynamic routings with BGP and static routing.
 - The VPN connection consists of two tunnels for higher availability to the VPC.

 ### IPV4 address classification